Branding & Design for Art Foundations

 The 1911 publication of 'Concerning The Spiritual in Art' by Kandinsky signaled the beginning of abstract art movement.
 By the time Leon Polk Smith started painting in the 1940s, abstract art was in full swing, and evolving very quickly.
 Artists like Polk Smith, and his contemporary Josef Albers redefined and expanded what was possible in the field.

 Inspired by his geometric work, we created a logo that draws attention to the bold shapes that create the letters.
-Details like the shape formed by the leg and arm of the 'K', or the sharp cuts into the letter 'M' are inspired by Leon's bold and iconic works.
+Details like the arrow shape formed by the leg and arm of the 'K', or the perfect circles created by the letter 'P' are inspired by Leon's bold geometric works.

 We designed and have been expanding the website for the foundation since its initial launch in 2015.
 As new work is restored and exhibited, we've helped bring the best of these works to the web.
 Many of these works were previously not accessible to the public.